christianmlong/personal/content/pelican_workflow.md

     IS_DEVELOPMENT_VERSION = False

 Now, change the theme so that every article page includes the live.js javascript, if we are in development.
 Find your theme's template directory.
-It's probably at `themes/\<theme name>/templates.
+It's probably at `themes/<theme name>/templates`.
 Edit `article.html`.
 Look for the head block in the template `{% block head %}`.
-Add this to it
+Add this to it:

     {% if IS_DEVELOPMENT_VERSION %}
       <script type="text/javascript" src="http://livejs.com/live.js"></script>